shorepine/alles/README.md

 ## Optional MIDI support

-Still in progress, but you can now control Alles through MIDI.
+*Still in progress*, but you can now control Alles through MIDI.

 Wire one of your synths to a MIDI in jack, and use standard MIDI programs / DAWs to control the entire mesh.
-The directly connected synth will broadcast the messages out to the rest of the mesh.
-Spec still in progress, but wire it up with an optisolated MIDI input signal on GPIO 19.
-Use bank and program changes to set patches, and channel 0 (channel 1 if there's no channel 0 in your DAW) addresses all synths, and the rest of the channels up to 16 address that individual synth.
+The directly connected synth can broadcast the messages out to the rest of the mesh in sync.
+Or, if you want, you can control one synth directly via MIDI in "immediate mode", where there is no mesh/network and no latency.

+Put the MIDI input on GPIO 19.

+DAWs may start MIDI messages with 0, or 1, so to avoid confusion, I'm using 1 addressing below.
+In Ableton Live, for example, a Pgm Change of Bank 1 is the first available bank.

+`CHANNEL: 1-16`: sets which synth ID in the mesh you want to send the message to. `1` sends the message to all synths, and `2-16`sends the message to only that ID, minus 1.
+So to send a message to only the first booted synth, use the second channel.

+`"Pgm Change Bank"`: set to "Bank 1" and then use `PROGRAM CHANGE` messages to set the tone.
+Bank `1` and `PGM` 1 is a sine wave, 2 is a square, and so on like the `w` parameter above. `Bank 2` and onwards are the FM patches. `Bank 2` and `PGM 1` is the first FM patch. `Bank 2 PGM 2` is the second patch. `BANK X PGM Y` is the `(128*(X-1) + (Y-1))` patch.

+MIDI messages will have the default latency added to allow for sync between all your synths.
+If you want to directly control a synth, and disable the mesh, hold down the `BOOT` button like in the Testing section above.
+This will disable wifi and immediately play each MIDI message on the connected synth.

 ## THANK YOU TO